1. Introduction

 The area is divided into two spaces, one for small dogs and puppies, and the other for larger dogs.
 The park is equipped with shelters and seating for humans, and tunnels and rally obstacles for dogs.

-Today, the park is extremely popular, attracting not only locals, but others who make sometimes cross-town trips to use the park.
+Today, the park is very popular, attracting not only locals, but others who make sometimes cross-town trips to use the park.
 It is a place with a real sense of community, where canines and humans alike can meet and create long-lasting friendships.

-It’s so good that it’s been duplicated In October 2017, the City Council opened another dog park, very similar to this, in Pelzer Park / Pityarilla (Park 19) just off Glen Osmond Road near South Terrace.
+It’s so good that it’s been duplicated.
+In October 2017, the City Council opened another dog park, very similar to this, in Pelzer Park / Pityarilla (Park 19) just off Glen Osmond Road near South Terrace.

 Leave the dog park by one of the gates on the southern side and walk south, through the bushland, for about 100 metres.
 Stop, in the scrub, about 50 metres before the road junction of Medindie road and Lefevre Road.